Bbranc07/Repository/docs/info.md

 ## How to test
-flip switches 1 and 2
+flip switches 1 and 2, and the LED should turn on

 ## External hardware
-LED
+LEDs and switches